JackBocresion/sleepybear1x/README.md

 ### I'm Sleepybear1x!

 - I'm a 15 year old student from New York City
-- I'm a full stack developer working on [Umusique](https://github.com/xamthor/Umusique-App), and a Social Networking application.
+- I'm a full stack developer working on [Umusique](https://github.com/xamthor/Umusique-App), and a Social Networking application ( not currently on github 🤫 )

 Languages I'm currently learning **🌱**
 - Rust